 May - October

-Bears frequent the area; all food must be kept in approved containers.
+Bears frequent the area; we recommend keeping food in an approved bear container or hiding all food items completely out of sight as in the trunk of a car.
 Off-road vehicle use is prohibited within the campground.
 Fire restrictions may be imposed at any time due to hot, dry weather conditions, at which time campfires and charcoal fires may not be allowed.
 Camping outside designated campsites is prohibited in this area.

 Federal Recreational Lands Passes are honored on all applicable fees.

 Sierraville Ranger District, 317 South Lincoln Street, PO Box 95, Sierraville, CA 96126 (530) 994-3401